Mobile phone fraud continues to grow, driven by organised misuse of addresses and the redirection of high-value handsets.

 The event will take place on the roof terrace at Cifas head office, with summer drinks before and after.
 If the weather has other ideas, we will move indoors.

-Confirmed speakers include Georgia Hibbs, Detective Inspector Rick Nolan and Stephen Ross, Lead Corporate Investigator, VodafoneThree, with more speakers to be announced.
+Confirmed speakers include Georgia Hibbs, Detective Inspector Rick Nolan and Stephen Ross, Lead Corporate Investigator, VodafoneThree.

 Agenda: